If you would like to find a continence related health professional near you, please see the Continence Service Providers Directory

 Allied health

-Physiotherapists with an interest in men's and women’s health or pelvic floor do not hold post graduate qualifications, but may work exclusively in this area.
+Physiotherapists with an interest in men's and/or women’s health or pelvic health do not hold post graduate qualifications, but may work extensively in this area.
+They can assess your pelvic floor function and tailor a management plan to meet your specific needs.

 Occupational Therapists work in partnership with other health professionals (and often the family and friends of people with incontinence) to ensure the safety and independence of people with incontinence within and outside their home.